Assyrians of The Middle

 Aramaic was also used for all aspects of written communication and

-records, emerging by about the sixth century B.C. as the lingua
+records, emerging by about the sixth century B.C. as the lingua franca

-"ethnic groups of varied cultural backgrounds throughout the vast expanse of the Persian
+varied cultural backgrounds throughout the vast expanse of the Persian

 realm" who used Aramaic language and writing.

 Unlike the Assyrians, the Persians did not forget their own mothertongue;

-they maintained their national-linguistic identity,
+they maintained their national-linguistic identity, largely because

-Hebrew University Professor Benjamin Mazar, cited above, writes that an
+University Professor Benjamin Mazar, cited above, writes that an

 impressive phenomenon in the history of the Arameans is their tradition